 CommonBond was one of the first student loan refinancing companies on the market, making it a very popular choice to refinance your loans through.
 Let’s look at what makes them such a popular choice.

 Whether you are looking for a fixed or variable rate loan, this no-fee lender has both options available.

 If you are worried about a company running a hard check on your credit to determine an estimate of possible loan amounts, CommonBond is perfect for you because you can receive your estimate to compare with other companies without your credit score taking a hit.

 If flexibility is one of the most important aspects to you when it comes to refinancing, CommonBond might be one of your top companies.
 They offer some great perks, including offering a 24-month forbearance if you need it.

 - Cosigner flexibility

-When starting if you need a cosigner, you will have the opportunity to release them from the loan later on and continue solely yourself.
+When starting, if you need a cosigner, you will have the opportunity to release them from the loan later on and continue yourself solely.

 If your parents took out a PLUS loan on your behalf during your education, it’s possible to even refinance those loans into your name.

 Also offering a particular protection plan for unemployment, CommonBond will pause your loan payments until you have regained a steady income.

 - Willing to help you find a job